lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: figurelegend

     Figure: Distance between the walls as a function of time.
-    After about :math:`15\,\text{ps}`, the
-    distance between the two walls is very close to its final equilibrium value.
+    After a few pico seconds, the distance between the two walls equilibrates near its final value.

 ..  container:: justify